 - Selected students will be notified by the project Supervisors.

-- Supervisors will fill out the 'Supervisor Information' and 'Research Project' sections of the form.
+- Supervisors will fill out the 'Supervisor Information' and 'Research Project' sections of the form by January 31, 2019.